The South Fork & Main Snake River Sections

 The Lodge at Palisades Creek fronts one of America’s great fly fishing rivers, the South Fork of the Snake River.
-The Lodge has five different sections of the South Fork available for guided fishing trips.
-These sections traverse a total of 55 miles of the South Fork of the Snake.
+The Lodge has five different sections of the South Fork and numerous options on the Main Snake River available for guided fishing trips.
+These sections traverse a total of 55 miles of the South Fork of the Snake and about the same amount on the Main Snake.
 The following briefly describes each section, its proximity to The Lodge, and its unique characteristics.

 This float starts right at the tailwaters of the Palisades reservoir and is a swift flowing section with tree’d banks and deep channels.
 A local favorite is to fish laps at the Palisades Dam pool.
 The Falls Creek Falls are also on this section and provide great fishing and scenery.

 This first section of the South Fork is characterized by spectacular riffle fishing.
 For the angler who wishes to explore the South Fork on foot, there is simply not enough time in a day (or week) to investigate this section of our river.
 It contains scenic views of our beautiful Swan Valley and the Fall creek waterfalls.

 Your return trip to The Lodge is approximately 15 minutes.